HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 At this point, you can sprinkle the turkey breast with your favorite rub inside and out, or just cook it as-is.
 If you decide to rub, a very thin coat of vegetable oil on the skin will help the rub to stick better.
 Since the meat has already been seasoned by the brine, be careful to use a rub that's not too salty.

-I applied a small amount of canola oil and a modest sprinkling of Tony Chachere's Original Creole Seasoning to one turkey breast and left the other one unrubbed.
+I applied a small amount of canola oil and a modest sprinkling of Tony Chachere’s Creole Seasoning to one turkey breast and left the other one unrubbed.

 Smoke The Turkey